kfeldmann/littlewing/README.md

 - Install and configure aws-cli per Amazon's instructions
 - Install python 2.7
 - Install pyyaml
-- Clone or download Terraflop
+- Clone or download Littlewing
-- Put the `flop` command in your path
+- Put the `lw` command in your path
    - Copy, or symlink it into a directory that is already in your path, or...
-   - Extend your path to cover the directory where `flop` resides
+   - Extend your path to cover the directory where `lw` resides

 ## Basics

-Terraflop has just one command: `flop`.
-Flop reads all .yml files found in the current directory and reads them in alphabetical order.
+Littlewing has just one command: `lw`.
+Lw reads all .yml files found in the current directory and reads them in alphabetical order.
 Each file contains variables, steps, or both.
 After loading all of the variables in a file, the steps in that file are executed in the order listed.

-Terraflop does not figure out ordering for you.
+Littlewing does not figure out ordering for you.
 To control the order of operations, pay attention to the order of your steps and files.
 It is common to name files with a numeric prefix so that they sort unambiguously (see `example-apps`).